gmc-code/PC-microbit-micropython/docs/breadboards/Combined_models.rst

 See : https://pc-microbit-micropython.readthedocs.io/en/latest/python/functions.html
 See: https://pc-microbit-micropython.readthedocs.io/en/latest/lessons/Organising_with_selection_and_definitions.html

-| Break the code up into spearate blocks using definitions.
+| Break the code up into separate blocks using definitions.
 | For each different type of action to do on the microbit have a separate definition.
 | An example of such a code structure is below.
 | In the scaffold, delete all the ``pass`` statements and replace them with the specific code.